creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-22-Fed2-FeatureAlignedFederatedLearning.md

 They define before training **which parts of the local networks will be aggregated together**, by fixing which class logits are outputted by which groups of parameters in the model architecture.

 ## Feature allocation strategy
-* After a number of classical convolutional layers, use group convolution to partition the network into independant parts,
+* After a number of classical convolutional layers, use group convolution to partition the network into independent parts,
 * Do not use fully connected layer at the end, but one connected head on each group, outputting the logits of specific classes (partitioned among groups),
 * Leverage the evolution of the total variation of features of a layer to determine at which depth to decouple the parameters (e.g. how many layers are kept shared).